gitter-badger/hibbitts-design-org/pages/blog/2015-12-15-adjusting-a-few-definitions/post.md

     'twitter:description' : A collection of a few recent tweets clarifying my definitions of a flipped-LMS and an open & collaborative learning platform.
 ---

-_While trying to visualize my open and collaborative workflow for a flipped-LMS approach, it's become apparent that I am looking at two distinct, though related, models.
-For my situation, I use the flat-file CMS [Grav](http://getgrav.org) to support an open and collaborative platform when using a flipped-LMS approach._
+_While trying to visualize my open and collaborative workflow for a flipped-LMS approach, it's become apparent that I am looking at two distinct, though related, models._

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">An open and collaborative learning platform enables both students and instructors to contribute directly to their shared online environment.</p>&mdash; Hibbitts Design (@hibbittsdesign) <a href="https://twitter.com/hibbittsdesign/status/676865298125819904">December 15, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>